javl/dashing/README.md

 ### Running ###
+`dashing.py` runs on your computer and handles all the logic.
+It sends UDP messages to the receiving (display) device which can then display them for you.
+With the current setup, the source images need to be present on both devices.
+The display device runs the Processing script that will receive the UDP messages and then displays the right image and keyword.

-Change any variables in the code to fit your system: change `img_folder` to the right location and fill it with the images you want to use.
-I used [instagram-scraper](https://github.com/rarcega/instagram-scraper) to get a bunch of images from an Instagram account.
+Change any variables in the code to fit your system, change `img_folder` to the right location for instance, and fill it with the images you want to use.
+I used [instagram-scraper](https://github.com/rarcega/instagram-scraper) to quickly get a bunch of images from Instagram accounts.

 Now, making sure the Processing sketch is running on the receiving machine, run the sender script using: